 So English as a language is something that can be learned.

-So here are 10 ways for a freelance developer to overcome the fear of being poor in English.
+So here are ten ways for a freelance developer to overcome the fear of being poor in English.

 1. Acknowledge It

-The most important aspect to learn something is, you should acknowledge you don’t know it enough.
+The most important aspect of learning something is, you should acknowledge you don’t know it enough.

-If you are reading this article, the best part is, you have already acknowledged you want to be good in English.
+If you are reading this article, the best part is, you have already acknowledged the fear of English and want to overcome it and be good in English.